Delocalization and bandgap engineering in defective MoS2 by metal ion doping for enhanced electrical performance and efficient near-infrared detection

 Abstract

-This study presents delocalization and bandgap engineering in defective MoS2 by metal-ion doping.
+This study presents delocalization and bandgap engineering in defective MoS2 by metal ion doping.
 Due to inevitable defects, MoS2 field-effect transistors (FETs) exhibit unstable electrical characteristics.
-However, doping with indium, gallium, zinc, and oxygen ions using an IGZO layer enhances the stability and electrical performance of the MoS2 FETs, and remarkably enables efficient detection of near-infrared light.
-Chemical and structural analyses show that the metal ions diffuse into defective MoS2, forming a few-nanometer-thick doped MoS2 with a delocalized and reduced electronic structure, and also a quasi-quantum well structure of MoS2, doped MoS2, and IGZO.
+However, doping with indium, gallium, zinc, and oxygen ions using an IGZO layer enhances the stability and electrical performance of MoS2 FETs and remarkably enables efficient detection of near-infrared light.
+Chemical and structural analyses reveal that metal ions diffuse into defective MoS2, forming a few-nanometer-thick doped MoS2 layer with a delocalized electronic structure and a reduced bandgap, and also a quasi-quantum well structure made of MoS2, doped MoS2, and IGZO.
 Current–voltage analyses and ab initio density functional theory calculations reveal that, due to the delocalized doped layer and the quasi-quantum-well structure, charge transport is confined to the layer, leading to remarkable near-infrared detection properties and band-like charge transport.
-We thus regard the doping-induced delocalization and bandgap engineering in defective MoS2 as promising for next-generation optoelectronic applications.
+We thus regard the doping-induced delocalization and bandgap engineering in defective MoS2 as a promising strategy for next-generation optoelectronic applications.

 Supplementary files